Israel025/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ** The 7-everybody script adds execution permission to the owner, the group owner and the other users, to the file hello.

 ** The 7-everybody script sets the permission to the file hello as follows: Owner: no permission at all, Group: no permission at all, Other users: all the permissions.

+** The 9-John_Doe script sets the mode of the file hello to this: -rwxr-x-wx.